Criminology and Justice Policy, PhD

 Following successful completion of the first and second qualifying examinations, and required and elective course work (totaling 54 semester hours), the students proceed to a formal dissertation proposal defense.

 Doctoral Degree Candidacy

-A student achieves candidacy when he or she has successfully completed all course work (50 semester hours for students entering with a bachelor's degree), passed the foundations qualifying examination, the area qualifying examination, and deposited the final version of their dissertation proposal (approved by their full committee) with the school’s graduate program office.
+A student achieves candidacy when he or she has successfully completed all course work (54 semester hours for students entering with a bachelor's degree), passed both the foundations qualifying examination and the area qualifying examination, and deposited the final version of their dissertation proposal (approved by their full committee) with the school’s graduate program office.
 Candidacy is certified, in writing, by the college.

 Bachelor's Degree Entrance

 Complete all courses and requirements listed below unless otherwise indicated.

 Two qualifying examinations—foundations exam and area exam/publishable paper